Summer League Starts SATURDAY July 1 More info HERE.

 Discussion in 'Football, Baseball, and Hockey' started by TaS, Nov 9, 2012.

 I know why the AL is -15% in the 9th.
+Tigs bringing it down.

+A bad outting by Verlander pushes Scherzer ahead in the best tiger pitcher debate.
 Once again big bats fail to deliver in the late innings.
 Miggy gets hits in each of his first two bats and then leaves runners on base on his last two at bats, including grounding into a DP to end the game.
 Fielder pops out with two batters on base in the 7th inning.

 Tigers big 3 are big BLAH AFTER the 7th inning!

+I know you're semi joking.
+But just want to make sure you read their description of 9th innings.
+The bottom of the 9th is only played about half the time, so there is a huge skew in the data.
+The guy that put this together added all extra inning scoring into the 9th for that chart.
 Another skewing factor that they don't mention is that when a home team is behind and goes into the bottom of the 9th, the game just stops when they take the lead.
 If that wasn't the case, they may score many more runs if the game wasn't cut short.
 9th innings are too weird to compare to the other innings.

+Everything being equal, I wasn't joking.
 Didn't we just see Tigs suckage in ALL late innings ?!

 You lost TFD at "I know."